One Elephant, Deux Éléphants: Critical reception

-Edmonton Journal columnist Lesley Francis commented that "The first time I put it on the turntable I couldn't I stop singing or swaying to the music.
+Edmonton Journal columnist Lesley Francis commented that "The first time I put it on the turntable I couldn't stop singing or swaying to the music.
 I probably enjoyed it more than my two-year-old son...
 My hat is off to this talented trio and their producer, Bill Usher, for bringing out a record which not only appeals to children but to the whole family."

 In Regina, The Leader-Post reviewer Sherry Crone suggested the album and booklet "will be a delight to any child.
 The mixture of adult and children's voices creates a moment of enormous fun for everyone."

 A feature about the group in Montreal's The Gazette suggested that the album "sounds good enough to have come from a major recording studio in Los Angeles...
 The content is distinctive and eclectic...
 The result was a children's album you didn't have to send children up to their rooms to listen to."

 In an article about the larger children's music industry in The Globe and Mail mentioned the album.
 "It sparkles with wit, with play, with the wisdom of humor."